synonymdev/blocktank-routing-manager/README.md

 # blocktank-routing-manager

-Microservice worker for data collection, fee managment and other related features related to routing.
+Microservice worker for data collection, fee management and other features related to routing.

-### Featurs
+### Features
 * Fee tier setting for peers.
 * Peer data collection (not being used at this time)